Updated on February 3, 2023

 Couples and Drug Addiction

 Couples rehab helps intimate partners deal with substance abuse.
 It is addiction treatment for couples where one or both members misuse and abuse drugs or alcohol.
-Besides treating the addiction, it can reduce its negative impact on your relationship and family.

 couple having an argument during counseling session